Basma314/Basma314/README.md

 ### 4. Academic Writing on Industry Talk 2📑
 * **Summary:** In an elaborate and interactive session, we had discussed the Agile and Waterfall software development methodologies, alongside many other relevant concepts in the field of Project Management and System Development.
-This informative talk was delivered by the experienced Head of Technology and Innovation at Serunai Commerce Sdn Bhd :TS.HJ.Abdul Alim Bin Abdul Muttalib, whom had also genrously shared with us his experience from the moment of graduation until his respected position today.
+This informative talk was delivered by the experienced Head of Technology and Innovation at Serunai Commerce Sdn Bhd :TS.HJ.Abdul Alim Bin Abdul Muttalib, whom had also generously shared with us his experience from the moment of graduation until his respected position today.
 Greatly relating to his story and background, we gained the courage to work harder and become more aware of the need to keeping up with the industry's skill demands and realities.

 * **Reflections:** Industry talk 2 changed my view to computer science.
 It made me realize that it is not just about computers but about solving problems in any field.
 I plan to create meaningful impact across diverse industries by aligning my studies at UTM with the latest market demands.